-Having a strong employer brand can make a big difference when it comes to attracting and retaining the best talent in the marketplace.
-Companies with strong employer brands have no trouble when it comes to recruitment or indeed, customer retention – think Apple, Google or Lululemon Athletica.
-Employee profiles that shine a spotlight on your team members are one easy way to promote your employer brand.
-In this post, we take you through all you need to know about developing effective employee profiles.
+The Great Resignation may no longer be hitting the news headlines.
+But that doesn’t mean it’s gone away.
+A strong employer brand can make a big difference in attracting and retaining the best talent in the marketplace.
+Companies with strong employer brands have no trouble with recruitment or customer retention – think Apple, Google, or Lululemon Athletica.
+Shining a spotlight on the team with employee profiles is one easy way to promote your employer brand.

-Keeping remote workers and freelancers connected to each other and head office is a challenge.
-It’s next level internal communications.
-The simple fact of putting a face to a name makes for a better worker experience.
-What’s more, a full employee profile gives a sense of the individual’s personality as well as their work-based knowledge and expertise.
-The best employee profiles tell the story of each individual employee in a way that emails never will.
+Keeping remote workers and freelancers connected to each other and head office is challenging.
+It’s next-level business communications.
+Simply putting a face to a name makes for a better worker experience.
+Employee profiles offer a sense of your co-workers’ personalities, plus work-based knowledge and expertise.
+The best employee profiles tell each employee’s story in a way that emails never will.

 It’s a similar story for office-based staff.
-Certainly, for those businesses with upwards of 50 workers, employee directories can help to foster better working relationships.
-The old paper employee directory merely listed the names of employees and their job titles.
-It was impossible to get any feel for that person as an individual or the breadth and depth of their knowledge and expertise.
+Indeed, for those businesses with upwards of 50 workers, employee directories cement stronger working relationships.
+The old paper version just listed employees’ names and job titles.
+Getting a feel for that person as an individual or the depth of their expertise was impossible.

-Fast forward to online employee directories and it’s an entirely different story.
-Very visual as well as engaging, employee profiles can bring a workforce to life, making for a more humanized and personable working environment.
+Fast forward to online staff directories, and it’s a different story.
+Highly visual and engaging, employee profiles bring a workforce to life, making for a more personable work environment.

-This self-service approach and being able to source information directly is very motivating and empowering for workers.
+The self-service approach is very motivating and empowering for workers.
 It means they can use their initiative, source information, identify internal experts and achieve more for themselves.
-This will help to increase your overall rates of employee engagement.
-In addition, shining a spotlight on staff with an employee profile serves to reinforce just how important they are to the organization.
-The public recognition will also impact positively on employee engagement overall.
+Moreover, shining a spotlight on staff with an employee profile reinforces their importance.

 5. Tool For Organizational Talent Scouting

-We all know that it’s much more cost-effective to nurture and develop the talent you already have rather than recruiting new staff members.
-Employee profiles give managers and executives more oversight of the workforce.
-Perhaps you are looking to identify participants for a company-wide working group on, say, an integrated marketing strategy.
-Or maybe you want to identify possible future leaders for succession planning.
-Whatever the case may be, employee profiles mean that managers can quickly and easily identify a long list of internal talent.
+We all know that it’s much more cost-effective to nurture the talent you already have than recruit new staff.
+Employee profiles give managers more oversight of the workforce.
+Perhaps you want to identify participants for a company-wide working group on an integrated marketing strategy.
+Or maybe, you are looking at future leaders for succession planning.
+Whatever the case, employee directories ensure management can quickly source internal talent.

 Employee Profile Format